 So there are some restrictions on inbound travel, which were introduced following the discovery of new coronavirus strains in Brazil and South Africa.

-Entry to the UK is now prohibited to non British and Irish nationals/residents who have been in or transited through these ‘red list’ countries in the past ten days:
+Entry to the UK is now prohibited to foreign passengers (i.e. non British and Irish nationals/residents) who have been in or transited through these so-called “Red List” Countries in the past ten days.
+The list changes frequently, so check the government page for the latest version.

-From Feb 15, anyone who has been in one of the ‘red list’ countries within the past 10 days will have to stay at a quarantine hotel for 10 days on arrival.
-This will only apply to returning UK citizens and residents, as foreigners who have been in these countries are banned from entry.
+- From Feb 15, any passengers who have been in one of the ‘red list’ countries within the past 10 days will have to stay at a quarantine hotel for 10 days on arrival.
+This will only apply to returning UK citizens and residents, as foreign passengers who have been in these countries are banned from entry.

-This will cost £1,750 per person, to cover transport, tests and accommodation – all of which will need to be booked in advance through an online booking system which is due to go live on Feb 11.
+- This costs £1,750 per person, to cover transport, tests and accommodation – all of which will need to be booked in advance through an online booking system.
 Everyone will be required to take 2 mandatory Covid tests – on day 2 and day 8 of their 10-day quarantine.

 Passenger Locator Form